Licensed massage therapists are members of the healthcare community

 Due to the vast array of options, employment and wage rates are difficult to specify.
 According to research conducted by the American Massage Therapy Association (AMTA), in 2015, the average annual income for a massage therapist (including tips) was estimated to be $24,519, working an average of 20 hours a week providing massage.
 More information can be found in the AMTA’s industry fact sheet.

-Students who complete WCC’s massage practitioner program receive an associate in science degree or a certificate in massage.
+Students who complete WCC’s massage therapist program receive an associate in science degree or a certificate in massage.
 Students are then eligible to take a national licensure exam, which is one requirement for licensure in Washington state.

 Other requirements for licensure include: